Pregnancy can be one of life’s most exciting times, but let’s be real, there are some stressful moments too.

 Recently, there’s been some new research into the effects of stress on mamas-to-be and their little ones.

-The results are in: Extreme stress over long periods isn’t good for either of you.
+And the results are in: extreme stress over long periods isn’t good for either of you.

-But it is really important to note that there’s a difference between short- and long-term stress.
+But it’s important to note that there’s a difference between short- and long-term stress.

 Even when a mama experienced an episode of panic, the baby was just fine.

-What’s crucial is that, if the body has short periods when stress hormones are at a higher level, it also has longer periods where the levels have a chance to normalize.
+It’s crucial that if the body has short periods when stress hormones are at a higher level, it also has longer periods where the levels have a chance to normalize.

-The bad news is that living in a chronic state of extremely high stress during pregnancy can affect you and your baby.
+It’s when you’re living in a chronic state of extremely high stress while pregnant that can affect you and your baby.